litesolutions/sonar-sslr-grappa/README.md

 * amount of tokens, including none.
 * This process goes on repeatedly until no text of the input is left to match.

-However, there are a few pitfalls:
+The consequences are as follows:

 * you can end up with a lot of channels;
 * you must account for the order in which your channels are declared;